BKokay/test-vault/1-projects/Goals at infoware.md

 - This is used by SafetyCT (C#/.NET?)
 - We should test this and also provide our own tutorial

-## Reporting Tool for the MapTrip Server API
+## Reporting Tool for the MapTrip Server API (Can this be a next project?)

 - Technology: Java, Spring Boot, Database
 - Some customers should be billed not by device licenses, but based on usage, such as routes